tomdoeslinux/PixaPencil/README.md

 - _Proposing new features_
 - _Becoming a maintainer_

+Make sure to follow clean code guidelines when contributing to this project.

 ## Want to collaborate?
 If you want to collaborate with me on the project flick me an email at tomdoescodeallday@gmail.com.